 Once the madness of a new school year has settled to a more manageable level (LOL!), I like to focus on creating a well-prepared binder for any substitute teacher I might have in my classroom.
 Most teachers I know, including myself, have experienced being a substitute in one way or another.
-We know personally how hectic and overwhelming it can be to successfully manage a room full of students all while ensuring they’ve learned something by the end of the day.
+We know how hectic and overwhelming it can be to successfully manage a room full of students, all while ensuring they’ve learned something by the end of the day.
 Definitely not a job for the faint of heart!

-When I began using Whole Brain Teaching routines with my students, I knew a substitute would need an especially well-prepared set of guidelines.
+When I began using Whole Brain Teaching routines with my students, I knew a substitute would need an exceptionally well-prepared set of guidelines.
 Using Whole Brain Teaching is a real challenge, so it must be even more so for a substitute if they’re not familiar with it.
-I’ll admit that last year was a rocky time for my group of kiddos and substitute teachers.
+I’ll admit that last year was a hard time for my group of kiddos and substitute teachers.
 Only one was brave enough to return for a second day!
 Fortunately, I rarely miss a day of school.
 If it hadn’t been for meetings and conferences, I doubt I would have missed even one.